Transgenerational trauma: Refugees

 Refugees are often at risk of experiencing transgenerational trauma.
 While many refugees experience some sort of loss and trauma, war-related trauma has been documented to have longer-lasting effects on mental health and span through more generations.
 Children are especially prone to the trauma of resettling, as their childhood may have been disrupted by migration to a new country.
 Additionally, they often face the difficulty of learning a new language, adapting to a new environment, and navigating the school's social system in their host country.
 Normal caregiving is disrupted by the process of fleeing from their original home, and it may continue to be disrupted by their parents' PTSD symptoms and challenges faced in their new home.
 Furthermore, many host countries do not provide adequate mental healthcare systems to refugees, which can worsen symptoms and lead to transmission of trauma.
 In general, children of refugees exhibited higher overall levels of depression, PTSD, anxiety, attention deficiency, stress, and other psychological issues.

+Most refugees who flee from their homes do so to escape war, conflict, or natural disasters.
+More often times than not the wellness of refugees' homeland does not improve which causes continuous exposure to the originating trauma.
+This can be described as secondhand trauma and can be experienced by many.
+However, the offspring who have both transgenerational trauma and intergenerational trauma may experience secondhand trauma and a greater scale.